-The three-part British documentary, entitled Secret Life of Farm Animals, revealed the hidden talents and natural abilities of domestic animals that are largely unknown to the general public, including those of the Buttercups goats.
-These skills adapted their ancestors to living in the wild.
-Through these beautifully filmed scenes, we can wonder at how goats apply their aptitudes to living with us.
+The three-part British documentary, entitled Secret Life of Farm Animals, revealed the hidden talents and natural abilities of domestic animals.
+On the whole, these skills are largely unknown to the general public.
+However, these skills were useful to their ancestors for living in the wild.
+The show featured goats at Buttercups Sanctuary for Goats.
+The beautifully filmed scenes exposed the wonder of how goats adapt to living with humans.

 Two episodes featured stars from Buttercups goat sanctuary.
-Rupert, an expert at pulling bolts and releasing latches, was caught on film opening doors with his nimble lips (view clip).
+Rupert, an expert at pulling bolts and releasing latches, was caught on film opening doors with his nimble lips.
 Other goats at the refuge have learned from his example.
-Natalie, a Sable doe, frequently lets out her companions after Bob Hitch, founder of the sanctuary, has shut them in their stalls for the night.
+For example, Natalie, a Sable doe, frequently lets out her companions after Bob Hitch, the sanctuary founder, has shut them in for the night.

 In goats, sharp minds are accompanied by athletic bodies.
 The show highlighted goats’ amazing agility, using high definition slow motion photography.
 The film crew at BBC Wales artfully captured goats climbing, jumping, and reaching for leaves.

 The goats’ performance in cognition tests drew the attention of filmmaker Emma Baus.
-She took footage of the Buttercups goats for her documentary Smart as a Goat for France 2.
-The fifty-minute show explores goats’ intelligence and their ability to form bonds with humans.
-She travels from the French Alps, via Buttercups in the UK, meeting tree-climbing goats in the Moroccan desert, and on to agility training and goat yoga in the United States.
+She took footage of them for her documentary Smart as a Goat for France 2.
+The fifty minute show explores goat intelligence and their social nature.
+The movie takes you into the goats’ world, revealing the closeness of goat families in the French Alps, the agility of tree-climbing Moroccan goats, and the emotion displayed by Myotonic goats in the U.S.

-Goats only take part in such goat games if they are willing.
+Goats only take part in tests if they are willing.
 Some are still bearing psychological scars from their pre-sanctuary days and need time to recover.
-One group of Saanen goats was admitted after being subjected to much more unpleasant scientific trials: modeling the effects of decompression on the mammalian body for a government organization.
+One group of Saanen goats joined the herd after being subjected to unpleasant scientific trials.
+They modeled the effects of decompression on the body for a government organization.
 The bends are a painful condition affecting divers who surface from the sea too quickly.
-The goats remember the pain and, even after years of gentle treatment at the sanctuary, fear that humans will lead them to more trials.
-For the experiments, they were required to be fit and healthy.
-Consequently, they have learned to feign a limp if they see a human approach with collar and leash, remembering that they would not be selected for experimentation when sick.
+Moreover, the goats remember the pain.
+Even after years of gentle treatment at the sanctuary, they fear that humans will lead them to more trials.
+However, they had to be fit and healthy to participate in the experiments.
+Consequently, they have learned to feign a limp if they see a human approach with collar and leash.
+It seems that they remember that they would not go for testing when sick.

-Goats are brought here for many reasons: their owners may no longer be able to look after them due to difficulties such as health or financial issues; others are unprepared for the time and labor commitment involved in keeping goats; some goats are found stray or abandoned; and some arrive from projects that were closed down.
-Sadly, goats’ recent Internet popularity tempts people to keep pet goats without understanding how to meet their needs.
+Goats are brought here for many reasons.
+Sometimes, owners are no longer able to look after them, due to health or financial difficulties.
+Others are unprepared for the commitments involved.
+Some goats wander stray or abandoned.
+Others arrive from projects that closed down.
+In addition, recent Internet crazes tempt people to keep pet goats without understanding how to meet their needs.
 Media coverage of cognition research has reinforced the view that goats are the new pet dogs.
 This misunderstanding results in improper care or the need to rehome.
-Goats that have been kept in solitary conditions arrive with considerable psychological damage.
+In particular, goats living in solitary conditions arrive with considerable psychological damage.

 Pippa was raised by humans from the age of six months.
 She was well-cared-for, but lived without the company of other goats until she arrived at the sanctuary at two years old.
 As staff member Matt Huggins explains, “there was one crucial issue, and that was the fact that she had grown up with no other goats around her.
 This meant that Pippa had not had the opportunity to develop the necessary social skills required to successfully and comfortably live alongside the other goats of the herd.”
 Suddenly faced with a large herd of strange goats and many new humans, Pippa was initially frightened to the point of aggression toward both people and other goats.
 She threw butts at anyone who approached, posing a danger to both humans and herd members.

 Pippa’s story demonstrates how goats who have experienced inappropriate husbandry can take a few years to recover.
-Research on site confirmed that even goats with traumatic pasts assume an optimistic outlook on life after several years of loving care.
-Indeed, the sanctuary runs a “Guardian Angel” scheme where a supporter chooses an individual to befriend.
+Research on site confirmed that even goats with traumatic pasts think positively after several years of proper care.
+Indeed, the goat sanctuary runs a “Guardian Angel” scheme where a supporter chooses an individual to befriend.
 Guardians visit their assigned goat regularly to get to know each other and help the goat settle in.

 Princess Leia was nervous of all new people and goats when she arrived in a family group of Nubian goats.
 Matt Huggins became her guardian and worked at gaining her confidence with treats, grooming, and training.
 He started by rewarding her for coming to her name.
 Now she responds with a bleat when he calls.
 These days it is she who calls him, and he finds himself walking in her direction without even thinking.
 She has him well-trained!
 In this video, Princess learns with Matt to solve the food puzzle designed for the research trials.

-The love works both ways: volunteers enjoy the therapeutic effect of caring for goats.
-They get to experience living the goat life to their delight, while the goats enjoy interaction with people wearing smiling, happy faces.
+The love works both ways.
+Volunteers enjoy the therapeutic effect of working with goats, while the goats enjoy connecting with happy people.
 Three caprine residents, Bill, Davy, and Mary, played the role of therapy goats during their placement at the Kenward Trust, where recovering alcoholics took responsibility for their care.

 Frequently described as “goat heaven”, Buttercups Sanctuary for Goats provides a safe place where goats have their health and comfort needs met for the rest of their lives.
-It is a center of learning and research, where people can learn the basics of caring for goats while experiencing the health benefits of spending time with them.
-It also makes a fun day out, adding tourism to the many services that goat-kind can provide.
+It is a center of learning and research.
+Here people can learn how to care for goats while experiencing the health benefits of spending time with them.
+It also makes a fun day out, adding tourism to the many roles that goats play in our lives.

 Briefer, E. F. and McElligott, A. G. 2013.
 Rescued goats at a sanctuary display positive mood after former neglect.
 Applied Animal Behaviour Science, 146(1-4), 45-55.